brianpos/UploadFIG/README.md

 ## Change history

+### 14 December 2023
+* Update fhirpath engine checks
+    - Correct return type of `as()` to boolean
+    - Add validation check to the `as()` function to check that the type provided could potentially be valid
+    - Include `string` as one of the valid datatypes for the Search Type `Uri`
+* Fhirpath validation checks now resolve `extension('http://...')` in expressions to locate the extension definition and validate that the extension is available in the project (or fhir core) and then accurately constrain the datatype to those specified in the extension, and also the extenions defined cardinality.
+  (in future these will also scan the dependant packages for the extensions definitions too)
+* Information messages from the validator are also displayed in the output (if there were no errors/warnings these were previously suppressed)

 ### 20 November 2023
 * Update FHIRPath expression validator and questionnaire validator project references
 * Update unit tests to check the expected issue counts from each of the tested IGs